jhpyle/docassemble/_docs/groups.md

 interviews find the right questions to ask the user in order to populate the items of the group.

+### <a name="gather list"></a>Lists

 The following interview populates a list of fruits.
-The list of fruits is a variable called `fruit`, which is a [`DAList`] object.
-The interview contains a question that asks for the name of the fruit and stores the name in the variable `fruit[i]`.
-The interview also contains a yes/no question that asks the user if there are any more fruits to add to the interview.
-The true/false value is stored in the variable `fruit.there_is_another`.

 {% include side-by-side.html demo="gather-fruit" %}

+First, the module [`docassemble.base.core`] is brought in, because it contains the definition of the [`DAList`] object.

+{% highlight yaml %}
+modules:
+  - docassemble.base.core
+{% endhighlight %}

+Second, the variable `fruit` is defined as a [`DAList`] <span></span>
+[object].

+{% highlight yaml %}
+objects:
+  - fruit: DAList
+{% endhighlight %}

+The next block contains the end point of the interview, a screen that says how many fruits are in the list and lists them.

+{% highlight yaml %}
+mandatory: true
+question: |
+  There are ${ fruit.number_as_word() }
+  fruits in all.
+subquestion: |
+  The fruits are ${ fruit }.
+{% endhighlight %}

-The asking of the questions is triggered by the reference to `fruit.number_as_word()`, which returns the number of items in the list.
-In order to know how many items are in the list, it needs to ask the user what those items are.
-(The reference in the template to `${ fruit }` will also trigger the questions.)
+The interview encounters `fruit.number_as_word()`, which will return the number of items in the list.
+But in order to know how many items are in the list, the interview first needs to ask the user what those items are.
+So the reference to `fruit.number_as_word()` will trigger the process of asking these questions.
+(The reference to ${ fruit }
+would trigger the same process, but the interview will encounter `fruit.number_as_word()` first.)

+The text of these questions is provided in [`question`] blocks that define the following variables:

+* `fruit.there_are_any`: should there be any items in the list at all?
+* `fruit[i]`: the name of the `i`th fruit in the list.
+* `fruit.there_is_another`: are there any more fruits that still need to be added?

-The interview will first want to know whether there are any elements in the list at all.
+First, the interview will want to know whether there are any items in the list at all.
 It will seek a definition for `fruit.there_are_any`.
+It will ask the question, "Are there any fruit that you would like to add to the list?"

+{% highlight yaml %}
+question: |
+  Are there any fruit that you would like to add to the list?
+yesno: fruit.there_are_any
+{% endhighlight %}

 If the answer to this is `True`, the interview will seek a definition for `fruit[0]` to gather the first element.
+It will ask the question "What fruit should be added to the list?"

+{% highlight yaml %}
+question: |
+  What fruit should be added to the list?
+fields:
+  - Fruit: fruit[i]
+{% endhighlight %}

+Assume the user enters "apples."

+Now the interview knows the first item in the list, but it does not know if the list is complete yet.
+Therefore, it will seek a definition for `fruit.there_is_another`.
+It will ask the question "So far, the fruits include apples.
+Are there any others?"

+{% highlight yaml %}
+question: |
+  So far, the fruits include ${ fruit }.
+  Are there any others?
+yesno: fruit.there_is_another
+{% endhighlight %}

-Then it will seek a definition for `fruit.there_is_another`.
-If the answer to this is `True`, it will seek a definition for `fruit[1]`.
+If the answer to this is `True`, the interview will seek a definition of `fruit[1]` to gather the second item in the list.
+It will ask, again, "What fruit should be added to the list?"
+Assume the user enters "oranges."

-Then it will seek the definition of `fruit.there_is_another` again.
-If the answer to this is `False`, then `fruit.number_as_word()` has all the information it needs, and it returns the number of items in `fruit`.
+Then the interview will again seek the definition of `fruit.there_is_another`.
+This time, if the answer is `False`, then `fruit.number_as_word()` has all the information it needs, and it will return the number of items in `fruit` (in this case, 2).
+When the interview later encounters `The fruits are ${ fruit }.`, it will attempt to reduce the variable `fruit` to text.
+Since the interview knows that there are no more elements in the list, it does not need to ask any further questions.  `${ fruit }` will result in `apples and oranges`.

-This interview succeeds because the variable `i` is special in **docassemble**.
-When it seeks a definition for `fruit[0]`, the interview will first look for a question that offers to define `fruit[0]`, but if it does not find one, it will generalize and look for a question that offers to define `fruit[i]`.
+Note that the variable `i` is special in **docassemble**.
+When the interview seeks a definition for `fruit[0]`, the interview will first look for a question that offers to define `fruit[0]`.
+If it does not find one, it will take a more general approach and look for a question that offers to define `fruit[i]`.
+It finds just such a question.
+As a result, the single question that offers to define `fruit[i]` can be reused as many times as necessary.

+#### Customizing the way information is gathered

 The way that **docassemble** asks questions to populate the list can be customized by setting attributes of `fruit`.
 For example, perhaps